 Figure 2,

-Comparison of mean total clearance between bucketed treatment sessions shows the treatment is still significantly effective up to around the 9th session, after which the plateau is reached, and the further treatment stops being effective.
+Comparison of mean improvement (GCE%)- between bucketed treatment sessions shows the treatment is still significantly effective up to around the 9th session, after which the plateau is reached, and the further treatment stops being effective.

 Based on the graph and our statistical tests, we believe that the treatment’s plateau is typically reached around 9th visits.
-Furthermore, for robustness, we've also aggregated data into other bucket combinations, but whatever the aggregation, we've always arrived at similar plateau results, varying by +/- 1 (data not shown)
+Furthermore, for robustness, we've also aggregated data into other bucket combinations, but whatever the aggregation, we've always arrived at similar plateau results, varying by +/- 1 (data not shown).

-Confirming PWS worsens over time when treatment is not continued In our study, we wanted to confirm our clinical observations that discontinuation of treatment could cause relapse.
+Confirming PWS worsens over time when treatment is not continued In current study, we wanted to confirm our clinical observations that discontinuation of 532nm large spot laser treatment could cause relapse.
 To confirm our hypothesis, we've examined the intervals between the visits and the impact extending this interval has on worsening the disease.

 Firstly, we've grouped our visits into buckets, this time based on the time elapsed between visits.
 The bucketing we applied was [0-60, 61-180, 181-360, 361+ days].
-Firstly, we've plotted a graph relating mean total clearance (GCE) between visits and time groups.
+We've plotted a graph relating mean total clearance (GCE) between visits and time groups.
 Looking at the graph, we can see the worsening of treatment appears sometime after 180 days.
 [Fig 3]

-Figure .
+Figure 3.